guigrpa/mady/README.md

 Mady uses the [messageformat.js](https://github.com/SlexAxton/messageformat.js) library by Alex Sexton, which "supports and extends all parts of the **[ICU MessageFormat]** standard (see the [user guide](http://userguide.icu-project.org/formatparse/messages)), with the exception of the deprecated ChoiceFormat."
 IMHO, and while it does not solve all the problems in the huge field of i18n, it is a much more powerful tool than the conventional gettext.

-Some examples of MessageFormat messages are given above, but this does not even scratch the surface of what is enabled by this standard.
+Some examples of MessageFormat messages are given above ([more here](https://messageformat.github.io/guide/)), but this does not even scratch the surface of what is enabled by this standard.

 ## Internals